mchughmegan/ChallengeTwo/README.md

 ## Usage

 The links at the top will take you to each section of the site.
 The Work section will take you to my work samples.
-The siteClick on the links at the bottom for contact information.
+Click on the links at the bottom for contact information, GitHub site, and linkedin.

 ## Credits